eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

     However, if communication through a LAN is your only option, it is still possible to follow the tutorial by changing the ROS 2 Domain Ids so that each edge uses a different Domain (``0`` and ``1``).
     This way the ROS 2 nodes are logically isolated and will not discover other nodes out of their ROS 2 Domain.

-Following, all the elements involved in this architecture will be studied, starting with the edge robots.
+Following, all the elements involved in this architecture will be studied, starting with the edge robots and continuing with the intermediate elements that enable communication over the Internet between each edge and the Cloud.
-One edge will work as a controller and the other as a (controlled) robot (as already explained in the :ref:`previous tutorial <tutorials_cloud_wan_edge_cloud_wan_edge_cloud>`).
+One edge will work as a controller and the other as a robot (as previously explained in :ref:`previous tutorial <tutorials_cloud_wan_edge_cloud_wan_edge_cloud>`).
-Continuing with the intermediate elements that enable communication over the Internet.
-These are the DDS Routers both in edges and in Cloud.

 The image below describes the scenario presented in this tutorial.